monostream/tifig/README.md

 # tifig

-Converts HEIF images created on iOS 11 devices to JPEG as fast as possible.
+Converts HEIF images created on iOS 11 devices as fast as ~~humanly~~ possible.

 *This project is an early alpha and still needs a lot of tweaking!*